 Scotland has slowly been granted more autonomy from Westminster over the past several decades.
 Instead of full independence from the UK, Scotland should seek more autonomy while remaining in the Union.

-The 2014 referendum was once in a generation
+The 2014 referendum in Scotland was once in a generation

 While Scotland may deserve more freedom in how they govern the country, the 2014 referendum represented a 'once in a generation' vote.
 Westminster has not minced its words in their denial of IndyRef2 in the near future, so the SNP should begin exploring the more immediate options available to them.

-Further devolution and reform is more practical than independence
+Further devolution and reform in Scotland is more practical

 Split on the topic of independence, Scotland has not made up its mind.
 With a slim majority voting to remain in 2014, more than half of the country is against leaving the Union.
 Even if the vote flips, millions of Scotland's residents will still be in favor of staying.
 Increasing the devolution of powers would reflect a more pragmatic approach to the question of independence.